 Back up your data before changing disk configurations

 The disk management utility performs disk operations such as partitioning and moving data.
 All data on the new disks is deleted.
 When data is moved from the system disk, it is copied to the new disk and deleted from the system disk.
 Before using it you should always back up your appliance.

 LVM is not supported

 The Manage BMC Discovery Disks page provides tools for you to add disks and move data on default (non-LVM) installations of BMC Discovery.
-This instance of BMC Discovery uses LVM so you must use the console tools to move data or add disks.
+If your instance of BMC Discovery uses LVM, you must use the console tools to move data or add disks.
 To do this, you should be an experienced Linux system administrator.

 It is not possible to resize a filesystem using the UI.

 The following disk types are defined: